wpilibsuite/FirstDriverStation-Public/docs/Settings.md

 **Type**: string

-A short string of game-specific data that is sent to the robot at the start of a match.
+A short string of game-specific data that is sent to the robot during the match.
 The robot program can read this value to configure itself for a specific game variant.
 For details on how to read game data in your robot program, see the [WPILib documentation](https://docs.wpilib.org).
 The format and meaning of the game data string is defined by the game rules for each season.

 ### `DisableSounds`